Travel details

 Topkapi Palace

-Topkapi Palace is a magnificent royal residence that conveys the grandeur of the Ottoman Empire to the present day.
+Topkapi Palace is a magnificent royal residence that conveys the splendor of the Ottoman Empire to the present day.

-The vast grounds contain attractions such as the treasury, the harem, and courtyards, offering plenty to see.
+The vast grounds feature a treasury, harem, courtyards, and more, offering plenty to see.

-The delicate tile decorations and luxurious furnishings testify to the prosperity of the empire.
+Delicate tile decorations and luxurious furnishings tell the story of the empire's prosperity.

 [Japanese Guide]